 HOWEVER, they will be a little more expensive.
 Here’s a breakdown of why (it’s not just spite, I promise):

-- Therefore, a paperback roughly the size of mine has a mandatory minimum list price of almost $7 (otherwise, they can’t give my me 60% royalties, and that’s if I only sell on Amazon.com.
-In order to expand my readership, the minimum list price is $9.99.)
+- Therefore, a paperback roughly the size of mine has a mandatory minimum list price of $7.42 (otherwise, they can’t give my me 60% royalties)

-- In order to turn any kind of profit, I have to list them at at least $10 (which is the original list price of the eBooks, anyway; and again, that’s IF I sacrifice expanded distribution), but
+- In order to turn any kind of profit, I have to list them at at least $8 (which is the original list price of the eBooks, anyway)

-- Plus, since I’ll be donating to the One Tree Planted charity, I’ve chosen to go up to $12, so that I can donate at least 1 tree per book sold.
-(Accordingly to some admittedly conflicting equations I found online, one tree can produce enough wood for a few hundred books the size of mine, so one dollar goes a long way to undoing the damage of printing paperbacks.)
+- Plus, since I’ll be donating to the One Tree Planted charity, I’ve chosen to round up to $10, so that I can donate at least 1 tree per book sold

 One Tree Planted is a USA-based charity which plants a tree for every single dollar planted, and since 2014, have planted 25 million trees in North America, Asia, Africa, and Latin America.